Ehsu256/UploadPrism/README.md

 # UploadPrism
-Browser extension for uploading images and videos to your PhotoPrism library via context menu.
+Browser extension for uploading images and videos from the internet to your PhotoPrism library via context menu.

 ## How to install
 1. Go to [releases](https://github.com/Ehsu256/UploadPrism/releases)